Germanys Christmas Markets In Limbo As Covid Resurges - UrduPoint

 The central government and the leaders of Germany's 16 states are also due to meet this week to discuss new national measures.

-- Soaring infections - With the country's seven-day incidence rate striking a new record high for the 10th day in a row on Wednesday, they are expected to agree new restrictions such as limiting large gatherings to those who have been vaccinated or recovered from the disease.
+- Soaring infections - With the country's seven-day incidence rate soaring to more than 300 infections per 100,000 people, they are expected to agree new restrictions such as limiting large gatherings to those who have been vaccinated or recovered from the disease.

 But these rules would be impossible to implement at the Striezelmarkt, which has no perimeter fence or entrance controls.